Skip to main content

 SMB 10.129.234.50 445 DC [*] Windows Server 2022 Build 20348 x64 (name:DC) (domain:redelegate.vl) (signing:True) (SMBv1:None) (Null Auth:True)

-From this output, I can immediately see we’re dealing with a Windows Server 2022 Domain Controller in the “redelegate.vl” domain.
-The fact that null authentication is allowed on SMB is interesting - it might indicate some misconfigurations we can exploit later.
+The output immediately reveals a Windows Server 2022 Domain Controller in the “redelegate.vl” domain.
+The fact that null authentication is allowed on SMB is interesting - it might indicate exploitable misconfigurations.

 elliot@exegol:~$ cat hosts